 Using counter-traction techniques, the lead tip is eventually freed and the lead can be removed through the sheath.

 The laser sheath is connected to an Excimer laser system that uses xenon chloride gas, and emits a pulse of light energy at a wavelength of 308 nm (in the ultraviolet spectrum), with a depth of penetration of only 50 microns (Figure 8).

 The laser energy “ablates” the scar tissue through 3 mechanisms of action: 1) photochemical – dissolution of chemical bonds, 2) photothermal – heating created through photo heating process of intracellular water, and 3) photomechanical – creating kinetic energy (Figures 9), (10 and 11).

 This detaches the lead from the inside of the vein and at the tip of the lead.
-The doctor then removes the lead from the sheath, and may implant a new lead right away, or wait to a later date if you have an infection of the pacing system.
+The doctor then removes the lead from the sheath, and may implant a new lead right away, or wait to a later date if your child has an infection of the pacing system.